 Careerism: In what ways does the program present itself as a CV-burnishing and self-improvement opportunity?

-To learn more about critiques of study abroad, take a moment to read American Sentimentalism and the Production of Global Citizens by Ron Krabill, Associate Dean for Graduate Education at UW Bothell and Associate Professor in the Cultural Studies program.
+For more critique of study abroad, we suggest reading American Sentimentalism and the Production of Global Citizens by Ron Krabill, Associate Professor in the School of Interdisciplinary Arts and Sciences at UW Bothell.

-Exploration Seminars are short-term study abroad programs (3-4 weeks) led by UW faculty that take place during the gap period between the end of Summer quarter and beginning of Autumn quarter.
+Exploration Seminars are short-term study abroad programs (3-4 weeks) led by UW faculty that occur during the gap period between the end of Summer quarter and beginning of Autumn quarter.
 Students earn five credits which are applied to Autumn quarter.
-Exploration Seminars are well-suited for students who want coursework in specific areas of study; a short study abroad experience that does not conflict with the UW academic calendar; desire some on-site support; and have limited or no foreign language background.
+Exploration Seminars are well-suited for students who desire coursework in specific areas of study; a short-term experience that does not conflict with the UW academic calendar; desire on-site support; and have limited or no foreign language background.
 Most Exploration Seminars are open to undergraduate and graduate students on all three UW campuses.
 Graduate students may be asked to complete additional assignments to meet graduate-level rigor.

-Students participating in Exploration Seminars pay a program fee that covers tuition and many expenses (lodging, some meals, field trips, program overhead, etc.).
-Because the program fee covers five credits of tuition, a student’s Autumn tuition bill will not include those credits.
-Seminar options for Autumn of the following year are advertised during December and January, and applications are typically due in February and March.
+Students participating in Exploration Seminars pay a program fee that covers five credits of tuition and many expenses (e.g., lodging, some meals, field trips, program overhead, etc.).
+Because the program fee covers tuition, the five credits earned will not be included in the student’s Autumn tuition bill.
+Seminar options are advertised during December and January for the following Autumn, and applications are typically due in February and March.

 The UW has an affiliation with IE3, an internship organization operated through the Oregon University System.
 Internships are available in a variety of non-governmental organizations, educational institutions, and private organizations around the world.
 Host organizations provide supervision and logistical support for students in the host country.
 Many internships require foreign language proficiency, though numerous English language internships are available.

-For more in-depth information regarding Program Options, set an advising appointment with UWB Global Initiatives.
+For more in-depth advising on Program Options, set an appointment with UWB Global Initiatives.

-Notify the Graduate Office and consult with your faculty advisor (Cultural Studies: one’s Portfolio Advisor; Policy Studies: the Academic Director) about your desire to participate in study abroad and its relationship to your academic and professional goals.
+Contact your faculty advisor (Cultural Studies: your Portfolio Advisor; Policy Studies: the Academic Director) to discuss your desire to study abroad and how it relates to your academic and professional goals.
+(If you already have a particular program in mind, share this opportunity.)

 Consider programs which complement the course sequence of your program.
 Students find the summer period between the first and second year to be most conducive.